Horusstv/Horusstv/README.md

 I’m currently learning Python and everything I can absorve related to cyber security.

-I like video games a lot and I always want to work on a field that is related to them.
+I like video games a lot, I used to work in the esports industry and I play almost anything I can get my hands on these days.

 If you want to reach me, send me an email to: horusstv@gmail.com